Vision Screening Tests For Children

 Early medical assessment and treatment is now available as more parents become aware of their children’s learning disabilities.

 Sometimes children may also have treatable visual difficulty along with their primary reading or learning dysfunction.
-Routine vision screening examinations can identify most of those who have reduced visual acuity due to correctable causes.
+Routine vision screening examinations at an eye clinic can identify most of those who have reduced visual acuity due to correctable causes.

 Dr Christopher Khng, is an affiliate of the Dyslexic Association of Singapore (DAS) (www.das.org.sg) since 2005.
 He has experience dealing with children with this learning difficulty for more than 10 years.